sralter/term_deposit_marketing/README.md

 * Without the model, the company would have to call all 8000 customers:
   * 8000 * 4.25 = 33,976 minutes without model
 * 33,976 call minutes without model - 30,795 call minutes with model = **3,181 minutes, or **53 hours**, or 9.36% of the total call time**.
 While 52 hours is a fine result, it's not that meaningful of a savings.
-How did the [untuned model](#Confusion Matrix #1), with ideal techniques perform?
+How did the [untuned model](#untuned-ideal), with ideal techniques perform?
+It saved the company 103 hours, so over 18%, but the company missed 74 subsribers rather than just 38.